Jacques Maroger: Critics of Maroger

-This criticism can be misleading, however.
-Many of the media involved in Curry's work (and other followers of Maroger) bear no resemblance whatsoever to the modern mastic varnish/black oil recipe.
 Maroger medium which is not made properly may contain a large amount of dirt and impurities from improperly filtered mastic varnish, or the black oil may be overcooked, both of which would contribute to darkening and weakening of the work.
 In addition the overuse of megilp media (or any medium for that matter) tends to create weak paint films.
 Conservation science has shown that the presence of natural resins like mastic in the paint film causes embrittlement, darkening, and continued solubility.
 See the work of Leslie Carlyle or Joyce Townsend for problems related to 18th-century painting that contain megilp.